 Follow us on Instagram for daily family inspiration.

 Your child comes to you and wants some milk.
 You ask for them to hang on a second while you finish what you are doing.
 But your impatient child decided to take matters into their own hands and get their milk for themselves.

 The milk ends up all over the floor at the most inconvenient time –right before your friend is coming over for a playdate and you’re already running behind.

 Any mother would be frustrated at this situation, and anger would be a normal emotion.

 A popular response to this situation would be to say something like,

 “Because you disobeyed, I now have to clean up your mess, which is going to take me 10 minutes, and I’m already running late.
 That means 10 minutes of your screen time is gone today.”

 But what you are inadvertently telling our child is that they put you out, so they are now going to pay for that.
 You also aren’t identifying the root issue.

 Here’s how I would suggest you could handle it.

 “Do you understand now why I wanted you to wait for me?
-You aren't quite old enough to get your own milk, and because you disobeyed, this has happened.
-I can see how you might think that was helping mommy (pointing out that you're thinking the best of them), but your disobedience and impatience led to a mess."
+You aren’t quite old enough to get your own milk, and because you didn’t listen, this has happened.
+I can see how you might think that was helping mommy (pointing out that you’re thinking the best of them), but your disobedience and impatience led to a mess.”